SumoLogic/sumologic-documentation/docs/dashboards-new/dashboard-new-faqs.md

 In the new dashboard framework, we’ve created a variables feature that follows the standard set by other dashboard providers.
 Variables take the place of filters from classic dashboards and can be used in a similar fashion to reduce the scope of data displayed on your dashboards.

-The new dashboard variables will function much like a [parameterized search](../../05Search/Get-Started-with-Search/How-to-Build-a-Search/Search-Templates.md "Search Templates") that allows you to define where you want to put your variables and flexibly reuse them throughout the queries.
+The new dashboard variables will function much like a [parameterized search] (../../05Search/Get-Started-with-Search/How-to-Build-a-Search/Search-Templates.md "Search Templates") that allows you to define where you want to put your variables and flexibly reuse them throughout the queries.

 See details on [how to filter with template variables](filter_with_template_variables.md).